Jiazheng-Li/Jiazheng-Li.github.io/content/publication/braiding-topology-symmetryprotected-2023-li/index.md

 - manuscript
 publication: '*arXiv*'
 doi: 10.48550/arXiv.2309.16152
-abstract: The braiding topology in non-Hermitian systems, contributed by degeneracy points in the absence of symmetry, has sparked intense recent interest in exploring complex energy braiding in different disciplines.
-However, the interplay between this braiding topology and symmetries, especially those rendering the original framework inapplicable, remains elusive.
-Here, utilizing algebraic topology, we build the framework for the braiding topology of symmetry-protected degeneracy points, overcoming the challenges posed by the reduced codimension of these degeneracy points.
-The non-Abelian braiding topology is demonstrated with full-wave simulations in circuits.
-Our work empowers researchers across fields to harness symmetry and braid topology in non-Hermitian systems.
+abstract: Degeneracy points in non-Hermitian systems are of great interest.
+While a homotopic framework exists for understanding their behavior in the absence of symmetry, it does not apply to symmetry-protected degeneracy points with reduced codimension.
+In this work, utilizing algebraic topology, we provide a systematic classification of these symmetry-protected degenerate points and investigate the braid conservation rule followed by them.
+Using a model Hamiltonian and circuit simulation, we discover that, contrary to simple annihilation, pairwise created symmetry-protected degeneracy points merge into a higher order degeneracy point, which goes beyond the abelian picture.
+Our findings empower researchers across diverse fields to uncover new phenomena and applications harnessing symmetry-protected non-Hermitian degeneracy points.
 tags:
 - Condensed Matter
 - Quantum Physics